 Pre-pay / Post-Pay¶

-It's a value (in the customer’s currency) that lets the account to drop to a specified amount before calls are stopped.
+It's a value (in the customer’s currency) that lets the account drop to a specified amount before the calls stop.

 The Automatic Cut-Off mechanism is partly real-time, whereas Credit Control is real-time with these exceptions:

 Calls in progress continue to flow even if customers run out of balance.

 Credit control techniques like Channel/CPS throttling based on available credit, active call spending, and call duration / spend prediction are all options for scaling systems.

 They're not inherent in ConnexCS because they're not conducive to high throughput, so we leave that to advanced users.